System environment (Hostname, DNS etc)

 Postfix is the most welcome MTA software, here we use it as our MTA server to send/receive messages.

-Run this to install Postfix:
+Issue this command to install Postfix:

 sudo apt install -y postfix